 Every ISA is Unique

 It's important to note that ISA percentages and term lengths are unique to each student.
-To see an estimate of what your Income Share Agreement might look like, sign up and schedule a call with one of our friendly student reps.
+If you’re a student, you can sign up and schedule a call with one of our friendly student reps to see an estimate of what your ISA might look like.

 Getting started with Stride